benjamin-heasly/gold-lab-nwb-conversions/pipelines/neuropixels-machine-setup/README.md

 That looks good!

-# Run Interactive Phy GUI to look at the Kilosort results {#run-interactive-phy-gui-to-look-at-the-kilosort-results}
+# Run Interactive Phy GUI to look at the Kilosort results

 As far as I can tell from this [Microsoft doc](https://learn.microsoft.com/en-us/windows/wsl/tutorials/gui-apps), Linux GUI apps using X should "just run" under WSL.